-Several additional sources of information are evaluated directly, included in the stock assessment or related analyses and treated as data, even though they represent the products of analyses themselves.
-These are briefly summarized here but considerable additional background material exists.
+Several additional sources of information are evaluated directly, or are included in the stock assessment or related analyses and treated as data, even though they represent the products of analyses themselves.
+These are briefly summarized here but considerable additional background material exists in published and archived IPHC documents.